Skip to content

 Usage

-Rclone can be installed on the hub by typing in the Terminal:
+Rclone is available in LEAP-Pangeo Images but also can be installed locally by typing in the Terminal:

 mamba install rclone -y